jadielam/scientific-workflows/README.md

 	}

 The workflow definition above consists of two actions whose ids are `1` and `2` where action with id `2` must be executed after action with id `id` finishes.
 This is expressed by making action `1` a parent of action `2`.
-Actions must have `id`, `name` and `type` attributes, and also depending on the action `type`, there might be other required attributes too.
 Among the constraints that are imposed by the system we have the following:

 1. A workflow most have at least one action.